TCM Movies: Adult Swim

-TNT UK

-TNT UK was launched on 17 September 1993 along with Cartoon Network UK.
-The two channels shared the same transponder with Cartoon Network broadcasting during the day with TNT taking over for the evening and overnight period.
-Initially TNT was on air from 7pm until 5am although in 1996 TNT's start time was pushed back to 9pm.
-In the early years TNT was primarily a movie channel although the final year saw the channel move to a general entertainment schedule until TNT (UK) was replaced by Turner Classic Movies on 1 July 2000.
-Its old slogan was "Classic Movies".
+Wrestling

 World Championship Wrestling launched on TNT (UK) in April 1996 with WCW Monday Nitro.
 On 9 October 1998 WCW Thunder was added.
 Both aired in a 9pm to 12.30am (variant) block starting with the debut of Thunder.
 When TNT (UK) was closed down, WCW programming was briefly moved over to Turner Classic Movies and then Bravo.
 Trailers aired on Turner Classic Movies informing viewers of the change.